jimlunsford/microblog-stream/readme.txt

 * Titleless posting workflow, with admin titles automatically generated from date and time
 * X / Twitter inspired layout with avatar, author, and timestamp above each post
 * Single post view that keeps the same card based stream look
+* Inline composer for logged in authors on the main posts page
+* "Load more" style pagination that pulls older posts into the same stream
 * Accessible color contrast and keyboard focus styles
 * Skip link and screen reader utilities
 * Clean typography using Noto Sans (with system font fallbacks)
 * Responsive layout that works on phones, tablets, and desktops
 * No custom post types, blocks, page builders, or bundled plugins
+* New in 1.0.5:
+  * Replies count pill on each post card
+  * Simple like button with local storage and a small AJAX handler
+  * Optional Primary menu with a compact hamburger toggle in the header
+  * Dedicated `page.php` for static pages like About and Contact
+  * Back to top chip under the Load more section for long timelines

 The goal is to provide a focused writing experience for people who want to post small, frequent updates on their own domain instead of relying only on social platforms.